Craving more recipe inspo? Follow me on Pinterest for fresh ideas daily

 What is Bananas Foster

 Bananas Foster is a famous dessert that comes from New Orleans, Louisiana.
 It’s made with bananas, brown sugar, butter, cinnamon, dark rum, and banana liqueur, all cooked together until it forms a rich, golden sauce.
 The bananas are sliced and gently warmed in the sauce, then the rum is set on fire in a technique called “flambé.”
 It’s sweet, buttery, and slightly caramelized, with a hint of warmth from the rum.
-Originally created in the 1950s at Brennan’s Restaurant, this dessert has become a classic treat that’s perfect for special occasions or simply when you want something a little fancy without too much work.
+Created in the 1950s at Brennan’s Restaurant, this dessert has become a classic treat that’s perfect for special occasions or simply when you want something a little fancy without too much work.

 What to Eat with Bananas Foster